kgaertn/digital_library_scraper/README.md

 # Digital Library Scraper

+## Description

 Scrapes information about publications found for specific search queries from Pubmed and ACM, loads a pre-downloaded file from IEEE libary and combines them into one complete CSV file

 Can scrape information such as title, authors, abstract, keywords, publication year to simplify larger literature research

+## Authors

+- Kaya Gärtner (kaya.gaertner@hs-osnabrueck.de)

+## Last updated

+2024-11-04

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Project installation: